Knute Nelson: Local politics in Wisconsin

 Nelson returned to Albion and completed his studies as one of the oldest students, graduating at the top of his class.
 He gave his first campaign speech of record on behalf of Lincoln, and drew praise from the faculty.

 Deciding to become a lawyer, Nelson moved to Madison, where he studied law in the office of William F. Vilas, one of the few academically trained attorneys in the area.
 In the spring of 1867, Judge Philip L. Spooner admitted him to the Wisconsin bar.

-Nelson opened his law practice in Madison, where he appealed to the Norwegian immigrant community, advertising in the Norwegian language newspaper Emigranten.
+Nelson opened his law practice in Madison, where he appealed to the Norwegian immigrant community, advertising in the Norwegian-language newspaper Emigranten.
 He also became Madison's unofficial representative of the Norwegian community.
 With Eli A. Spencer's help, he successfully ran for Dane County's seat in the Wisconsin State Assembly, starting its session on January 8, 1868.

 He was reelected to a second term in the Assembly, as he had quickly learned how to get things done in politics.
 He got involved in a divisive debate about public and parochial schools in Norwegian communities, taking the "liberal" side that promoted public, non-sectarian schools rather than those run by Lutheran clergy.
 After his second term in the Assembly, Nelson decided not to run for a third.

 Marriage and family

 After being elected the first time, Nelson married Nicholina Jacobsen, originally from Toten, Norway, in 1868.
 She was five months pregnant by the time of their marriage and, because of Nelson's poor relations with local Lutheran clergy, they were married by Justice of the Peace Lars Erdall in a private home.

 A national recession limited the couple's financial success.
 While Nelson slept in his office in Madison during his legislative and professional career, Nicholina and the newborn Ida stayed with her family in Koshkonong.

+The couple later settled in Alexandria, Minnesota, where Nelson established a law practice and became active in local politics.
+Nicholina died in 1871 at age 33.
+In 1875, Nelson married Hulda Benson, with whom he had additional children.